-If you have a blocked outside drain, then you will need to call our home emergency cover team to arrange for a drain doctor to come round to your property and give them a strong jetting and thorough clean.
+If you have a blocked outside drain, then you will need to call our home emergency cover team to arrange for a drain doctor to come round to your property and give it a strong jet and thorough clean.

-But most minor drain blockages can be repaired with very little effort using an outside drain unblocker or with other equipment you can buy from a DIY shop or local supermarket.
-You don’t need to be an expert DIY-er to unblock a drain, either – you just have to be willing to get a little bit dirty and a little bit smelly!
+But most minor drain blockages can be repaired with very little effort using an outside drain unblocker or other equipment you can buy from a DIY shop or local supermarket.
+You don’t need to be an expert DIYer to unblock a drain, either; you just have to be willing to get a little dirty and a little smelly!

 Figure out what is wrong

 The first thing to do when unblocking a drain is to figure out what is wrong.
-A bathroom drain may be clogged up with soap and hair, grease could block a kitchen sink, and baby wipes can block up toilets.
-Outdoor drains can also be clogged up with grease, soap and other domestic products, but can also become blocked because of leaves and outdoor debris.
+A bathroom drain may be clogged up with soap and hair; grease could block a kitchen sink; and baby wipes can block up toilets.
+Outdoor drains can also be clogged up with grease, soap, and other domestic products, but they can also become blocked because of leaves and outdoor debris.

 Unblocking indoor drains

 So how can you unblock a drain?
 Indoor drains can usually be unblocked with something as simple as a bottle of drain unblocker.
 Pour this in the drain before you go to bed, following the instructions on the bottle, and then rinse it out the following morning.
 Make sure you stay safe; you should wear rubber gloves at a minimum when using drain unblocker, as it can be very corrosive and can cause chemical burns.
 If it is accidentally ingested or if it makes contact with the eyes, the consequences could be even more serious.

 While it is more complicated to unblock an outdoor drain than an indoor drain, it is by no means a difficult task and shouldn’t take you more than half an hour.
 You’ll need a set of drain rods, appropriate protective clothing, and perhaps a peg for your nose.